Kuenaimaku/lancer-briefings/README.md

 Once the site builds remotely, click on the link provided in the `site overview` tab and make sure everything looks right.

+Alternatively, if you use github, you can probably rely on github-pages.
+Take a look at the [vite documentation](https://vitejs.dev/guide/static-deploy.html#github-pages) for more info.

 ## Usage within FoundryVTT

 install the [Inline Webviewer](https://foundryvtt.com/packages/inlinewebviewer) module and use the new button to send websites to your players - namely this one.
 Best viewed at 1920x1080.